-We talked through their business goals, their data centre requirements, and their long-term capital plan.
-As a result of that conversation, we moved forward with Facebook, and as they grew, their data centre footprint with Digital Realty grew as well.
+We talked through their business goals, their data center requirements, and their long-term capital plan.
+As a result of that conversation, we moved forward with Facebook, and as they grew, their data center footprint with Digital Realty grew as well.

-We helped them with the data centre capacity that they needed.
-By working with us on many of their data centres, and opting for an outsourced data centre solution, much of their data centre investment became an operating expense rather than a capital expense.
-I think it's fair to say that Facebook benefited by having us in their corner at that time, and of course we benefited as well.
+We helped them with the data center capacity that they needed.
+By working with us on many of their data centers, and opting for an outsourced data center solution, much of their data center investment became an operating expense rather than a capital expense.
+I think it’s fair to say that Facebook benefited by having us in their corner at that time, and of course we benefited as well.

 The rest, as they say, is history.
 Today, Facebook is one of Digital Realty’s largest clients (the sixth largest, as of 12/31/13).
 Facebook is but one example of our history of identifying and enabling the growth of businesses that start small and dream big.

-Digital Accelerator is both a contest and an incubator programme.
-The winner of the contest will receive a free 4 kW cabinet with power and fibre connectivity for one year at one of our colocation data centre facilities.
+Digital Accelerator is both a contest and an incubator program.
+The winner of the contest will receive a free 4 kW cabinet with power and fiber connectivity for one year at one of our colocation data center facilities.

-It's our goal to help all of our clients achieve their dreams.
-I encourage all eligible startups to submit applications for the Digital Accelerator programme.
+It’s our goal to help all of our clients achieve their dreams.
+I encourage all eligible startups to submit applications for the Digital Accelerator program.

 Bill Stein, Interim CEO and CFO, Digital Realty